tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/Articles/ModulesAndStations.md

 The module register supports module variants.
 You can use the same module name for all variants, but provide separate data, documentation and drawings for each variant.

+Regarding cargo customers, only register these in the largest or full variant of your module.
+When you use a smaller variant, simply do not use waybills that don't apply.

 ### When is a module also a an operation location?
 All modules that have a *traffic operational function* should also be listed as an *operation location* in the module register.
 Operation characteristics are things that affect train control and scheduling.